theRAPTLab/gsgo/docs/00-dev-log.md

 **Q. Where to put the gameloop?**
 A. I think probably a new module that hooks into it.
 But how will it get called without being run on the server?

-* [x] insert gameloop lifecycle into exec making new modules/sim/mainloop how to hook into init?
-Need to explicitly load modules in _app and initialize them manually.
+* [x] **insert gameloop lifecycle into exec** making new modules/sim/mainloop... how to hook into init?
+Need to explicitly load modules in _app and initialize them manually. add stub calls to gameloop
+* [x] **create gameloop lifecycle module???** similar to ur-exec, but for game loops with its own lifecycle. maybe add a custom phase group to ur-exec
-* [ ] write agent base class
+* [ ] **write agent base class**
+  first need to outline the simulation loop and data needs stub out data needs and also the data model make stub data modules
+* [ ] create agents in gameloop module
+* [ ] iterate over agents per cycle
 * [ ] write costume, location, input placeholders
 * [ ] write interaction set code
 * [ ] write interaction processing